Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 	debugCopyBefore = false, -- if true, Hammerstone will save a "before" copy of the file at the same location as your patch mod file.
 This could be useful in case an other patch mod modified the file before you did debugCopyAfter = true, -- if true, Hammerstone will save an "after" copy of the file so you can see your edits debugOnly = false, --if true, Hammerstone will patch the file but won't load it into the environment.
-Use this in combinaison with "debugCopyAfter" while you're working on your patch operations = {} -- see "Operations"
+Use this in combinaison with "debugCopyAfter" while you're working on your patch appliesTo = {}, -- for 'Universal patches' only.
+Specifies which files this patch is for operations = {} -- see "Operations"
 }

 return patch
 ```
+## Universal patches
+If you want to patch something in many files, you can make a 'Universal patch'.
+These kinds of patch MUST be placed at the root of the `patches` folder and contain a table named `appliesTo`.

+Each entry in this table represents the path of the module(s) to patch as a pattern.
+For example, if you want to patch everything under "mainThread/ui", use `mainThread/ui/.+`.

 ## Chunk Files
 If you have a lot of code to insert or replace, typing one long multiline string just isn't manageable.
 For this purpose, you can create separate lua files containing all that neat code and place it in "modFolder/chunks".